antonlindstrom/goredirect/README.md

-j goredirect - HTTP Host redirection.
+# goredirect - HTTP Host redirection.

 This aims to redirect hosts specified in `config.json` to another URL.